PrivatePulse·Companies·Alchemy vs Anchorage Digital

 Alchemy grants ISO/NSO with strike prices ranging from $20–$40 depending on your grant year.
 Anchorage Digital grants ISO/NSO with strike prices from $11–$20.

-The secondary market is pricing Alchemy at a +3% premium over its last primary round ($10.2B$10.5B).
-Anchorage Digital trades at +3% over its last round ($3B$3.1B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Alchemy has no recent verified secondary signal — only the primary round ($10.2B) is shown.
+Anchorage Digital has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth